Vital Statistics Services plans limited counter service

-CHEYENNE -- Vital Statistics Services (VSS), which is part of the Wyoming Department of Health (WDH), will resume limited in-person counter service Aug.
+CHEYENNE – Vital Statistics Services, which is part of the Wyoming Department of Health, will resume limited in-person counter service Aug.
 3.

 In-person counter service will be available on Tuesdays, Thursdays and Fridays from noon to 4 p.m.
 No hours are currently planned for Mondays and Wednesdays.
 In-person service was suspended last year due to the COVID-19 pandemic.